benjamin199-6/Greenfoot-Social-Identity-and-Sustainability-Crowdfunding-for-Football/Investment_Game/README.md

 ### investment_game.html

+ A slider for participants to choose their investment amount.
+- Real-time updates of investment, kept amount, and potential returns.
+- Descriptions and details of the investment scenario (Carbon Offsetting)

+### investment_game_generic.html

 This file includes the structure and layout of the investment game.
 Key components include:

 - A slider for participants to choose their investment amount.
 - Real-time updates of investment, kept amount, and potential returns.
-- Descriptions and details of the investment scenario.

 ## JavaScript Logic